Best curry rice stalls in Singapore

 Beo Crescent Curry Stall is not a halal-certified eatery.

 7. An Lock Curry Rice

 Image credit: @chutoro

-Another curry rice stall that is constantly spotted with an insanely long queue is An Lock Curry Rice, which is located in North Bridge Road Market Food Centre.
+Another curry rice stall that constantly draws a long queue is An Lock Curry Rice, which is located in North Bridge Road Market Food Centre.
 Among the many curry stalls in Singapore, An Lock Curry Rice is probably one of the most affordable places to go to.
-For a usual plate of curry rice with one meat and one vegetable side, you will not be paying more than $3.
+For a usual plate of curry rice with one meat and one vegetable side, you will be paying around $3 to $4.

-For those looking to satisfy your midnight craving for curry rice, Sin Chie Toke Huan at Upper Serangoon opens till 5am and is the place to go for a cheap and filling supper.
-One of the most popular combinations of curry rice, scrambled egg, white cabbage, and pork chop will cost you about $4.50.
-To end the meal off with something cold and sweet, get a bowl of Cendol ($2).
-Queues form pretty quickly the moment the stall opens at 6pm so be prepared to wait a little before you get your hands on the curry rice.
+For those looking to satisfy your midnight craving for curry rice, Sin Chie Toke Huan at Upper Serangoon Road opens till 2:30am.
+Their Har Cheong Gai chicken wings are well-fried, and you get to choose between braised or fried pork to go with your supper.
+Queues form pretty quickly the moment the stall opens, so be prepared to wait a little before you get your hands on the curry rice.